Business Students Keen To Change World

 You might think young M.B.A. students and graduates would primarily want to land high-paying jobs.
 However, a growing number of students seem keener to learn how to change the world through business.

 Among those who are at the vanguard of this initiative are students at Columbia Business School in New York.
-They founded Microlumbia, an impact investment fund, which measures its success by the yardstick of social benefit, not just financial return, according to a CNN story.
+They founded Microlumbia, an impact investment fund, which measures its success by the yardstick of social benefit, not just financial return,

 Katie Leonberger co-founded Microlumbia with David Del Ser Bartolome 10 years ago as M.B.A. students at Columbia.